Date: 2007

 -

-Title:'The troika is dead, long live the domestic troikas?' : varieties of technocracy and the diffusion of national fiscal councils in the European Union : agents, trustees or orchestrators of fiscal discipline?
+Title:On the legitimacy of fiscal councils in the European Union : trustees or orchestrators of fiscal discipline?
 Author(s):TESCHE, Tobias